gavinsimpson/fromthebottomoftheheap/_posts/2014-06-16-simultaneous-confidence-intervals-for-derivatives.md

 ---
-title: "Simultaneous confidence intervals for derivatives of splines in GAMs"
+title: "Confidence intervals for derivatives of splines in GAMs"
 status: publish
 layout: post
 published: true